robert-zaremba/go-strcap/README.md

-# go-strlimit
+# go-strcap
-go package to build a string with length not bigger then specified limitation
+go package to build a capped string - a string with length not bigger then specified size.